-Whether it’s March 10th or March 31st, however, one thing is certain: if you have a baby or toddler at home, you’ll want to make a plan, so that “springing forward” doesn’t result in too much sleep-and-feeding-schedule craziness.
+Now that we’ve entered the month of March, we have something besides ice and snow to occupy our attention.
+The beginning of Daylight Saving Time.
+And if you have a baby or toddler at home, one thing is certain.
+You’ll want to make a plan, so that “springing forward” doesn’t result in too much sleep-and-feeding-schedule craziness.

 3 Scheduling Options To Make “Springing Forward” Easier

 - Don’t do anything.
 This is the best option for parents whose babies or toddlers are currently waking too early.
 If that’s the case, then simply “go with the flow” of the time change.
-Do that, and the baby who was waking at 5 a.m. will now wake closer to 6; the toddler who was rising at 6 a.m. probably won’t wake until 7.
+Do that, and the baby who was waking at 5 a.m. will now wake closer to 6.
+The toddler who was rising at 6 a.m. probably won’t wake until 7.
 Early rising problem solved!
 Meals, nap times, and bedtime will also (probably) adjust themselves accordingly.

 Of course, this isn’t always an option.
 If your baby or toddler already has a late bedtime, then it might not be feasible to have bedtime happen a whole hour later.
 Or perhaps you need your child out of bed and ready to go at a certain time each morning.
-If that’s the case, then letting her sleep in an extra hour won’t be possible.
+If that’s the case, then letting her sleep in for an extra hour won’t be possible.

 This option also won’t work for parents who happen to like their baby or toddler’s current schedule, thank you very much, and don’t want to change it.

-Which brings us to option 2…
+This brings us to option 2…

 - Stick to your child’s normal schedule.
-You’re not actually doing any schedule shifting here; you’re simply observing your baby or toddler’s “old” times for meals, naps, and bedtime.
+You’re not actually doing any schedule shifting here.
+You’re simply observing your baby or toddler’s “old” times for meals, naps, and bedtime.
 So, for example, if your baby was consistently waking at 7 a.m. before the time change, then wake her at 7 a.m. after the time change (even though 7 a.m. was 6 a.m. just a few days ago.)

 Make sense?
 This is definitely more of a schedule-oriented method than a child-oriented method, and you may find that it doesn’t work out perfectly at first.
-Your baby may not sleep at all when her bedtime rolls around, since her internal clock is telling her that it’s too soon for bed.
-Or your toddler may be sleepy in the morning, even though you’re waking him at his normal wake-up time, because his internal clock is telling him it’s too early to wake up.
+Your baby may not sleep at all when her bedtime rolls around since her internal clock is telling her that it’s too soon for bed.
+Or your toddler may be sleepy in the morning, even though you’re waking him at his normal wake-up time because his internal clock is telling him it’s too early to wake up.
 Same with naps and meals.

 However, after a few days (or maybe a week), your baby or toddler will probably adjust.
 And if you really, really want (or need) to preserve your current schedule, then this is the option you’ll probably want to try first.

 With this option, you shift the schedule by 30 minutes.
 So, the example scenarios would look like this: if your baby was waking at 7 a.m. before the time change, then wake her at 7:30 after the time change.
 If your toddler was going to bed at 8 p.m. before the time change, then put him to bed at 8:30 after the time change.
 Adjust naps and meals by 30 minutes, too.

 You can stick with this schedule long-term, if it works for you.
 But if you want to get back to your pre-DST schedule, you can do that, too.
-Simply go with the “split the difference” routine for a few days/weeks; then, shift everything back to its original time.
+Simply go with the “split the difference” routine for a few days/weeks.
+Then, shift everything back to its original time.
 So, in the above scenarios, your baby’s wake time would return to 7 a.m. (as opposed to 7:30 a.m.), and your toddler’s bedtime would go back to 8 p.m. (as opposed to 8:30 p.m.)